Enterprise-Content-Management/infoarchive-sip-sdk-lab/README.md

 # InfoArchive SIP SDK Lab

-The [EMC InfoArchive](http://www.emc.com/enterprise-content-management/infoarchive/) SIP SDK is a Java library that makes it quick and easy to create SIPs regardless of what type of data it contains or where that data originates from.
+The [InfoArchive SIP SDK](https://github.com/Enterprise-Content-Management/infoarchive-sip-sdk/) is a Java library that makes it quick and easy to create SIPs regardless of what type of data it contains or where that data originates from.